VeenaBeknal/VeenaBeknal/README.md

 <h1 align = "center">Hey there, I am Veena Ramesh Beknal👋</h1>

-##  I an aspiring Data Analyst and Machine Learning Engineer with over 8+ years of experience in Software Development and Data Science.
-Currently, I am pursuing a Master's in Data Analytics at San Jose State University.
-I am passionate about __Machine Learning__, __DataScinece__ and __Data Engineering__ as it involves continuous learning and I believe these are the skills required to understand a increaingly data rick world.
-Transforming complex datasets into actionable insights, optimizing process and Innovating solutions will be the future.
+### I an aspiring Data Analyst and Machine Learning Engineer with over 8+ years of experience in Software Development and Data Science.
+Currently, I am pursuing Master's in Data Analytics at San Jose State University.
+I am passionate about __Machine Learning__, __DataScinece__ and __Data Engineering__ as it involves continuous learning and I believe these are the skills essential to understand and navigate an increasingly data-rich world.
+Transforming complex datasets into actionable insights, optimizing process and innovating solutions will be the future in the data world.
 I'm a lifelong learner, and I constantly update my knowledge of the rapidly evolving data science landscape.!

 <h2>:wrench: :carpentry_saw: My Skills </h2>